Updated ASCIA OIT for Food Allergy FAQ

 Current food OIT methods are not a cure for food allergy.
 Any potential benefits of food OIT need to be considered against the following issues to decide if there is likely to be an overall benefit of OIT:

-This news item was updated on 12 September 2024 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.
+This news item was published on 17 September 2024 by Jill Smith, CEO of ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand.